Simponic/Morse-Code-Node/README.md

 To run server on port 8080

+---

+## Connecting

-Connect to server using a web browser and morse away!
+Connect to server using a web browser to your ip on port 8080 and morse away!

 Test with multiple windows, or something!